 24. Soak in the Sun at McKinney Falls State Park

-Probably the least known outdoorsy area in Austin city limits, McKinney Falls is hidden between IH35 and the Airport.
-We like to go here because it's less crowded than the Barton Creek and still offers some great views, moderate hiking, and a nice swimming hole.
-It's a state park so expect a $5 to enter.
-Learn more about McKinney Falls State Park here.
+Probably the least known outdoorsy area in the Austin city limits, McKinney Falls is hidden between IH35 and the Austin Airport on the Southeast side of town.
+We like to go here because it's less crowded than the Barton Creek and offers some great views, moderate hiking, and a nice swimming hole.
+It's a state park so expect to pay $5 to enter.

 25. Enjoy a Sunset on Top of Mount Bonnell